MV Artania Cruise Ship Finally Docks, Disembarks Passengers After Months At Sea Due To Coronavirus

 The last cruise ship that was still carrying passengers since the coronavirus outbreak has docked in Germany and disembarked its last remaining passengers, CNN reported.

 The MV Artania began its odyssey on December 21, 2019.
-The vessel departed from Hamburg, Germany for what was to be a 140-day cruise around the world.
-Its journey, as originally scheduled, was to end on May 9, 2020.
+The vessel departed from Hamburg, Germany for what was supposed to be a 140-day cruise around the world.
+Its journey, as originally scheduled, was scheduled to end on May 9, 2020.

 In March, however, the coronavirus hit.
-After a stop in Fremantle, Western Australia, 36 passengers on board the ship tested positive for coronavirus, and were quarantined in local hospitals.
-Two male passengers later died — two male passengers, one aged 69 and one aged 71; a 42-year-old male crew member also later died.
+After a stop in Fremantle, Western Australia, 36 passengers on board the ship tested positive for coronavirus and were quarantined in local hospitals.
+Two male passengers, one aged 69 and one aged 71, died and a 42-year-old male crew member died later.

-Meanwhile, the hundreds of passengers on the vessel, most of whom were German nationals, stayed on-board, off the Australian coast, in quarantine.
+Meanwhile, the hundreds of passengers on the vessel, most of whom were German nationals, stayed on-board in quarantine off the Australian coast.
 Local Perth schoolchildren sent the crew postcards and letters to lift their spirits.

 “The cards are written lovingly, sensitively and individually for everyone.
-It was just heart warming and moving,” Hansen said on Facebook, in German.
+It was just heart warming and moving,” the ship’s captain said in German on Facebook.

-At the end of March, the quarantined passengers were able to disembark and then return home to Germany on repatriation flights.
+At the end of March, the quarantined passengers were able to disembark and return home to Germany on repatriation flights.
 However, 8 passengers remained on board the vessel, choosing to return home via the ship rather than take a flight back to Germany.

-On April 18, the ship’s weeks-long journey across the world’s oceans began.
-It should have taken just a few weeks to get the vessel back to Germany.
-But over the weeks, the ship stopped here and there, mostly at various ports in Southeast Asia, allowing crew members to return to their home countries, while the passengers stayed with the ship while it made its way back to Germany.
+On April 18, the ship’s weeks-long journey across the world’s oceans resumed.
+It should have taken just a few weeks to get the vessel back to German but the ship made several stops along the way.
+These stops were mostly at ports in Southeast Asia and allowed crew members to return to their home countries while the passengers stayed onboard the ship.

 About 75 crew members remained with the 8 passengers in order to keep the vessel operating smoothly.